Tori Amos: Activism

 In June 1994, the Rape, Abuse & Incest National Network (RAINN), a toll-free help line in the US connecting callers with their local rape crisis center, was founded.
-Amos, who was raped at knifepoint when she was 22, answered the ceremonial first call to launch the hotline.
+Amos stated in a 1994 interview that she was raped at knife point when she was 22 and did not report the incident to the authorities.
+She answered the ceremonial first call to launch the hotline.
 She was the first national spokesperson for the organization and has continued to be closely associated with RAINN.
 On August 18, 2013, a concert in honor of her 50th birthday was held, an event which raised money for RAINN.
 On August 22, 2020, Amos appeared on a panel called Artistry & Activism at the diversity and inclusion digital global conference CARLA.

+Relationship with Cherokee culture

+Amos has frequently referred to Native American culture, history, and spirituality in her music and visual art, as well as making personal connections with the culture.
+She has spoken about ancestors on her mother's side she said were of Cherokee descent.

+Of particular importance to her as a child was her maternal grandfather, Calvin Clinton Copeland, whom she has cited as a great source of inspiration and guidance, offering a pantheistic spiritual alternative to her father and paternal grandmother's traditional Christianity.
+She has said her great-grandmother evaded the Trail of Tears by taking refuge in the Great Smoky Mountains, her family's place of residence.
+Amos took a trip through the Smokies which formed the creative basis for her album Native Invader.
+While talking to The Guardian about taking Ayahuasca and attending sweatlodge ceremonies with her sister, Amos has also said, "I'm not in a position to speak for First Nation people – that's a sacred task."